xavdid/epub-wordcount/README.md

 ## Limitations

-There's no programmatic representation for the table of contents in epub and it's hard to skip over the reviews, copyright, etc. We do our best to guess what's actually story text, but there's a marign of error.
+There's no programmatic representation for the table of contents in epub and it's hard to skip over the reviews, copyright, etc. We do our best to guess what's actually story text, but there's a margin of error.
 Probably no more than ~500 words.

 Pull requests welcome.

 ## API

-**countWords(path, [options])** => Promise<number>
+`countWords(path, [options]) => Promise<number>`

 ### path(`string`)